Kobi Nathan, PharmD, MEd, BCGP

 Q: It is too hot/cold outside to exercise.
 How can I do it?

 A: One idea is mall walking, which has become popular in many places.
-Groups of seniors meet at regular intervals, mall walk, then have a coffee or soft drink together afterward.
+Groups of older adults meet at regular intervals, walk through the mall, then have a coffee or soft drink together afterward.
 Some lasting friendships have come out of this.

 Most YMCAs have exercise programs and well-equipped exercise rooms.
 Many have special classes and rates for older adults, and they are air-conditioned/heated.
 Exercising plus meeting and talking with others can lift the spirits.